Growth-Kinetics/diffmem_sample_memory/memories/people/mr_gabriel_john_utterson.md

 *   **[Name]** Mr. Gabriel John Utterson | **[Key Roles]** Lawyer, Friend | **[Key Traits]** Austere, reserved, tolerant, loyal, non-judgmental, "somehow lovable".
     ↳ **Physicality:** Rugged countenance, lean, long, dusty, and dreary.
 Never smiles.
     ↳ **Emotional Signature:** Undemonstrative and backward in sentiment.
 An "eminently human" quality can be observed in his eye, especially when pleased, but is never verbalized.
     ↳ **Communication Style:** Cold, scanty, and embarrassed in discourse.
-Expresses more through loyal actions and consistent demeanor than through words.
+Expresses more through loyal actions than words.
+Despite this, his "unobtrusive company" and "rich silence" are highly valued by friends like Dr. Jekyll, who find his presence sobering after social exertion.
     ↳ **Thinking Pattern:** Analytical and observant.
 Prone to deep consideration and values discretion.
 /END 🌟 **Core Identity Mapping**